What's That Smell? It's the Dreaded Bradford Pear

 Advertisement

 Its top offenses, aside from the smell, are that it's invasive to the United States.
-A version of it, the Callery pear, was brought over from Chinato the Northwest U.S. in the early 20th century, in an effort led in part by botanist David Fairchild, who is known as "the guy who helped bring the Japanese cherry blossoms" to Washington, D.C.
+A version of it, the Callery pear, was brought over from China to the Northwest U.S. in the early 20th century, in an effort led in part by botanist David Fairchild, who was partially responsible for bringing Japanese cherry blossoms to Washington, D.C.

 The Callery was thought to be resistant to fire blight, a serious bacterial disease that affects other pear trees.
 The idea was to use the Callery "as a rootstock onto which varieties of the European pear could be grafted."